MasterMoritz/TypoX/README.md

 Equation Editor to convert wysiwyg/asciiMath equations into LaTeX usable code

 ## what didnt make it into the deadline:
-unit testing the equation module

 saving/loading of equations for the user (to have a use for the AuthGuard)

+need more unit tests for the equation module.

 ## Development server